Homebrew/homebrew-cask/CONTRIBUTING.md

 ### Beta, Unstable, Development, Nightly, Legacy, or Alternative Versions

 When an App’s principal stable version already exists in the main repo, alternative versions should be submitted to [caskroom/homebrew-versions](https://github.com/caskroom/homebrew-versions).

+### Regional and Localized

+When an App exists in more than one language or has different regional editions, the US English one belongs in the main repo, and all the others in [caskroom/homebrew-versions](https://github.com/caskroom/homebrew-versions).
+When not already part of the name of the app, a [regional identifier](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) and a [language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) are to be appended to the Cask’s token (both when available, or just the appropriate one when not).

 ### Trial and Freemium Versions